Migraine Doctors and Headache Specialists

 - Obstetrician/gynecologist – OB/GYN, focus on disorders and diseases in women and particularly focus on women’s reproductive systems, pregnancy and childbirth.
 Women have migraines far more often than men.
 Many times, these migraine attacks are tied to a woman’s menstrual cycle or hormones resulting in menstrual migraines.

 - Pediatrician, doctors who focus on the physical, mental, and social health and well-being of infants, children, adolescents and young adults.
 About 9 percent of children have migraines.
-Because children’s bodies aren’t the same as adults, a pediatrician can help diagnose the disorder in young people.
+Because children’s bodies aren’t the same as adults, a pediatrician can help diagnose migraine in young people.

 - Pediatric headache specialist – focus on headache disorders in children.